Code-Institute-Submissions/amyloid/README.md

 - [Github](https://github.com/) where the repository is hosted.
 - [VSCode](https://code.visualstudio.com/) to write and edit code.
 - [Figma](https://figma.com/) to draw quick mockups (iPad app) and layout the design language.
-- [Vercel](https://vercel.com/) to host the project and provision a custom domain name.
+- [Vercel](https://vercel.com/) to host the project and assign my custom domain name.

 # Testing